Princeton-CDH/lenape-timetree/content/leaves/college-of-nj-opens.md

 title: College of NJ Opens
 ---

-In April 1747, the College of New Jersey holds its first classes in the parsonage of first president Jonathan Dickinson in Elizabethtown.
+﻿In April 1747, the College of New Jersey holds its first classes in the parsonage of first president Jonathan Dickinson in Elizabethtown.
 Later that year, the College moves to Newark – home of second president, Aaron Burr.
 Meanwhile, Burr and the trustees seek out a permanent land base for the College.